planningcenter/api-docs/source/includes/_services.md

 #### accept

-If this isn't a split time schedule or you want to all accept all times no body is required.
+If this isn't a split time schedule, or you want to accept all times, an empty JSON body is accepted.

 If the user wants to decline specific times you'll need to send the declined time IDs & a reason.